 The Adidas Samba

 One of the most iconic sneakers under the Adidas Originals label is the Adidas Samba.
-It was initially released in the 1950s as an indoor football shoe.
-First designed in 1949, the model’s suctioned sole enabled associated football players to train on hard and icy ground.
+It was initially released in the 1950s as an indoor soccer shoe.
+First designed in 1949, the model’s suctioned sole enabled associated soccer players to train on hard and icy ground.
 It then transitioned into a highly popular lifestyle kick, becoming one of the brand’s most sought-after sneakers.

 After the Stan Smith model, the Samba is the second best-selling Adidas design, having sold millions of pairs around the world.
 The shoe has been worn by numerous influential people and has also been featured in popular culture.
 One iconic appearance of the sneaker was during Queen's Live Aid set in 1985 when lead singer Freddie Mercury wore it and strutted about on stage.